LLLLLayer/PicoGPT/README.md

 python gpt2.py "Alan Turing theorized that computers would one day become"
 ```

-Which generates
+Which generates:

 ```
 the most powerful machines on the planet.

 The computer is a machine that can perform complex calculations, and it can perform these calculations in a way that is very similar to the human brain.
 ```